1activegeek/status/README.md

 This is a simple status page to show an overview of your sites.
 The goal here was to create a simple, free, remote monitoring capabilty.
 The plan was to create something easily modified for use to show current open issues, setup notices of maintenance windows, and obviously show the current UP status of sites.
 This work is not originally done by me, but I like to think I've improved on and fixed previous works by others.

 This is based off [status](https://github.com/flybaseio/status) by @flybaseio which is originally based on [statuspage](https://github.com/pyupio/statuspage) by @pyupio.
 Please feel free to fork, modify, and help improve!

+Large thanks to @vertig0ne for the help with adapting this.
+More credit due to him for manipulation of the code so far.

 ## Features